scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** poison

 Summon bubbling acid on 3 tiles at points in range you can see.
-When a creature starts their turn or enters a tile for the first time on a round you make a spellcasting roll against their Stamina.
+When a creature starts their turn or enters a tile for the first time on a round you make a spellcasting roll against their stamina.
 On success they take 1 wound in poison damage and on a critical gain Poison 1 until the end of their next turn.
 These tiles count as difficult terrain, and last for 1 minute.

 Add a tile for every level above 1st.